How to Stop Binge Eating on Weekends

 A lot of times, I see suggestions from coaches to “pre-plan” // “pre-log” your weekends.
 And while I appreciate the thought, I’m not sure it’s realistic nor healthy for us to be meticulously tracking everything that goes into our mouth 24/7/365 either.

 How to Avoid Binge Eating on Weekends

 This goes both ways:

-– The way you approach nutrition should be relatively the same all 7 days of the week (whether tracking or not).
+- The way we approach nutrition should likely be relatively consistent every day of the week (whether tracking our food or not)

-– Don’t be so restrictive during the week.
-You should be having food you enjoy during both the week + weekend.
-The best way of eating is the one you can consistently adhere to.
+- You should be having food you enjoy regularly, whether it’s a weekday or weekend.
+The best way of eating is the one we enjoy and can consistently adhere to

-– Subscribing to “cheat meals” and “cheat days” is a surefire to have a terrible relationship with food.
+- Subscribing to “cheat meals” and “cheat days” is likely surefire to have a terrible relationship with food.

-– Don’t be an asshole to yourself.
-Want pizza and beer?
+- Want pizza and beer?
 Have pizza and beer.
-Just maybe consider drinking water and licking a vegetable that day, too.
+Just maybe consider drinking water and eating a vegetable, too